mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 godforsaken hole of a prison.
 I won’t give up – I’m getting out.

-Tarkwall’s most formidable security system is not the walls or the fences; it is the hundreds of kilometres of trackless desert surrounding it.
+Tarkwall’s most formidable security system is not the walls or the fences; it is the hundreds of kilometers of trackless desert surrounding it.
 Characters trying to escape before their prison terms are up need to find a reliable method of crossing the desert.